Introduction:

 Moral of the story:

 Another moral of the story is that your health is the most important thing.
 No matter what, you should put your health first.
 You have to look at the big picture.
 In the long run, your health will always be with you.
 Your sports career will end at some point, so there is no reason to risk your overall health for a couple of years of a sport or any activity.
 Your overall goal should always be to get the highest quality of life for yourself, so putting your health at risk will not only endanger your future health but it could make your illness worse.
+Even though I had to stop rowing crew, I was able to play more tennis, golf, and other sports with friends and making amazing memories in the process.

 Reminder: